skip to content

 Second year (Part IB)

 The course becomes broader and deeper.
 There is some choice in the number of courses you take, and you can start to specialise in pure or applied mathematics if you wish.
-There is also the opportunity to take a Computational Projects course, which most students take.
+There is also the opportunity to take a Computational Projects course.

 Third year (Part II)